 I haven’t played an RPG in quite a long time and I’m glad I chose this one to ease back into the genre.
 One of the things I like most about the majority of 8 and 16-bit console games is that I can usually complete them fairly quickly and then move on to something else before things get too stale.
-This is not so much the case with a lot of traditional RPG titles that emphasize constant slow-paced menu-driven battles.
+This is not so much the case with a lot of traditional RPG titles which emphasize constant slow-paced menu-driven battles.
 Thankfully, 1995’s Terranigma is a breezy action RPG that only took me about 19 hours to complete at a fairly leisurely pace.
 The combat is stimulating and the game doesn’t spread itself too thin or take up fifty hours of your life just because it can.
 I really appreciate that.

-In Terranigma, you play as a mischievous teenage boy named Ark (although you can change his default name to whatever you like) who lives in the peaceful village of Crysta, along with his adorable purple-haired love interest Elle.
+In Terranigma, you play as a mischievous teenage boy named Ark (or not, as you can change his default name to whatever you like) who lives in the peaceful village of Crysta, along with his adorable purple-haired love interest, Elle.
 Life is pretty peaceful until one fateful day when Ark breaks his way into a forbidden room in the village elder’s house and discovers a literal Pandora’s Box that he (of course) promptly opens.
-This causes everyone in the village to be frozen in place by a magic spell of some kind except for the elder, who tells Ark that he must leave the village to seek out five mysterious towers and conquer their various challenges in order to restore the cursed villagers to life.
-Things escalate quickly as Ark soon discovers the shocking truth that the subterranean Crysta appears to be the last surviving human settlement following some sort of cataclysm that laid waste to the surface of the planet.
+This causes everyone in the village to be frozen in place by a magic spell of some kind except for the elder, who tells Ark he must leave the village to seek out five mysterious towers and conquer their various challenges in order to restore the cursed villagers to life.
+Things escalate quickly as Ark soon discovers the shocking truth that the subterranean Crysta appears to be the last surviving human settlement following some sort of cataclysm which laid waste to the surface of the planet.
 Each of the five eldritch towers he visits causes one of the planet’s sunken continents to be restored to its former place.
 These revived continents turn out to be very familiar indeed: Eurasia, North America, South America, Africa, and Australia!
 Ark soon finds himself in the surface world, where he must serve as the catalyst for the resurrection of life and human civilization as he journeys far and wide across this devastated Earth.

-Right away it’s clear that you can’t accuse Terranigma of having a rehashed stock JRPG plot.
+Right away it’s clear you can’t accuse Terranigma of having a stock JRPG plot.
 There’s no evil empire to fight and there isn’t even anything resembling a true villain on the scene until well past hour twelve.
-Ark’s quest is a slow burn driven by the player’s own desire to piece together the enigmatic plot and is really more about the journey and the plethora of memorable people and places you’ll encounter along the way than the purposefully nebulous destination.
-It’s very similar to Dragon Quest VII in that sense, although it thankfully avoids that game’s glacial pace and extensive backtracking.
-Ark is also not the standard “silent protagonist” that you’ll find in RPGs from this era and his wisecracking, devil-may-care attitude adds a lot to the game’s charm.
+Ark’s quest is a slow burn driven by the player’s own desire to piece together enigmatic events and is really more about the journey and the plethora of memorable people and places you’ll encounter along the way than the purposefully nebulous destination.
+It’s very similar to Dragon Quest VII in this sense, although it wisely avoids that game’s glacial pace and extensive backtracking.
+Ark is also not the standard “silent protagonist” you’ll find in RPGs from this era and his wisecracking, devil-may-care attitude adds a lot to the game’s charm.
 As a whole, Terranigma’s story is completely delightful and I won’t be spoiling it here.
 If you’re in the mood for a complex, unorthodox narrative laden with challenging themes and a blend of sparkling humor and touching warmth, Terranigma is for you.